By the end of Lesson 11, you should be able to:

 The story of the discovery of Pluto and the controversy over its current status is summarized very well in the book, Is Pluto a Planet?

 First of all, you should realize that Pluto is, by far, the most difficult of the nine historical planets to study.
-It is very distant and very faint, and so, to date, no satellite has visited Pluto.
-The NASA New Horizons mission is on the way there, though.
-Even the Hubble Space Telescope is not powerful enough to reveal much about the planet Pluto.
+It is very distant and very faint, and so, prior to July 2015, no satellite had visited Pluto.
+The NASA New Horizons mission performed a flyby of the Pluto system in mid-2015.
+The Hubble Space Telescope is not powerful enough to reveal much about the planet Pluto.
 Compare these Hubble Space Telescope images of Mars (top image) and Pluto (bottom two images) to see the difference in the quality of data on the two planets.

-We have discovered from the ground that Pluto does have a large moon, called Charon, which is roughly half the size of Pluto.
+Prior to New Horizons study of Pluto, we discovered from the ground that Pluto has one large moon, called Charon (pictured above), which is roughly half the size of Pluto.
 Pluto is approximately 2300 kilometers in diameter and Charon is approximately 1300 kilometers in diameter.
 By observing the two objects orbit each other, we can also calculate their masses using Kepler's laws.
 We find that Pluto contains less than 1% of the mass of the Earth, and Charon is about 10% of Pluto's mass.
 Combining our knowledge of the mass of these two objects and their sizes, we can calculate their density, which comes out to approximately 2 g / cm3 and suggests that these objects are a mix of ices and rock.

 In recent years, there has been some controversy over the classification of Pluto as a planet.
 It is much smaller than the outer planets, and in fact, it is smaller than many moons, including Io, Europa, Ganymede, Callisto, Titan, and Triton.
 Its peculiar orbit also suggests that it may have had a different origin than the planets.
 Some astronomers suggest that perhaps Pluto is not a planet after all, but a different class of object.
 Recent discoveries of other, similar objects suggest that Pluto may be just one of a family of objects outside the orbit of Neptune.